 The lecture was followed by the launching of the Syria Legal Database, an up to date collection of reports and academic articles on legal analysis of the Syrian conflict, put together by UvA students international humanitarian law and interns of the Nuhanovic Foundation, the War Reparations Centre.

 Moderator: dr. Frederiek de Vlaming, director of the Nuhanovic Foundation and War Reparations Centre.

 English spoken, Arabic translation available

 +31 (0)20 525 3361

-Based on experience to date, how should we understand the potential and limitations of the role of the courts in effecting human rights change?
+During a two-day conference on 17 and 18 February Prof. Duffy (Leiden University) presented her report on the impact of strategic human rights litigation (SHRL) and the potential and limitations of the role of the courts in effecting human rights change.
 How should we understand ‘strategic’ litigation and what impact - positive or negative - has that litigation had, and what factors have influenced this?
 What are some of the challenges that arise in practice in protecting and promoting human rights through litigation?
 What strategies have enhanced the effectiveness of SHRL as a tool for legal, social or political change?

-This event is organized by the War Reparations Centre of UvA and the Nuhanovic Foundation, in cooperation with Professor Helen Duffy.
+This event was organized by the War Reparations Centre of UvA and the Nuhanovic Foundation, in cooperation with Professor Helen Duffy.